kubernetes/community/sig-scheduling/CONTRIBUTING.md

 ## Best Practices

-From years of contributions to the Kubernetes, we have summarized the following practices:
+The community has been following some practices to help ensure maintainable and quality code:

-* In general, PR should be reviewed by the [Reviewers](https://github.com/kubernetes/community/blob/master/community-membership.md#reviewer) first.
-Once the PR gets a `/lgtm` from Reviewers, [Approvers](https://github.com/kubernetes/community/blob/master/community-membership.md#approver) will get onboard.
-This helps to reduce the burden on the Approvers.
+* It is best if a PR is first reviewed by the [Reviewers](https://github.com/kubernetes/community/blob/master/community-membership.md#reviewer).
+Once the PR gets a `/lgtm` from a Reviewer, [Approvers](https://github.com/kubernetes/community/blob/master/community-membership.md#approver) will review the PR to approve it.

-* Leave the Reviewers assigned by the bot automatically if possible, unless there is a need for one specific contributor's expertise.
+* Leave the Reviewers assigned by the bot automatically if possible, unless there is a need for a specific contributor's expertise.

 * Critical bug fixes can be assigned to approvers directly.

-* Always add a new commit to address review comments, instead of amending.
+* Always add a new commit to address review comments instead of amending.
 This helps to review the new changes.
 You might be asked by the Reviewer to squash at a certain point.

-* Squash the commits when PR is ready to merge, this does a great favor for the git history.
+* Squash the commits when the PR is ready to merge, this does a great favor for the git history.

 * Code contributions should be relatively small, simple, well documented and well tested.
 Try to split your changes into incremental PRs if the feature is big.